drewbassett24/Portfolio/README.md

 ## Technology Employed
 So far, this portfolio has been built entirely from HTML and Bootstrap.
 That could change as i update it.

-## Future Development
-Obviously, I'd like this portfolio to grow as I achieve more in coding, to reflect my ongoing progress.
-I'd also like to make it more engaging, as I personally feel its a bit flat.
-I'd like to include more referenc to life outiside of Bootcamp, as well, as, increasingly, I think employers are interested in what employees bring to the workplace beyond just job-related skills (crucial as they may be), such as interpersonal skills and personal interests.
-I'd like to integrate my CV to a greater degree, as well.
-It seems anomalous to include a 'flat' PDF in something like this, especially when the goal of nearly all our work as coders is to make information engaging.

 ## Challenges and Learning
 I don't mind admitting that the first time I attempted this portfolio, it was a disaster.
 Now, it is much better and I've learned a huge amount, making it that way.
 I particularly had to learn about mobile-first design, which didn't come intuitively to me and which I still need to improve at.
 The practice I gained through designing and re-designing within the bootstrap grid system was invaluable.
 And I learned about overlays, of various types, some of which didn't remain in the finished project.
 All in all, a great learning experience.

 ## Future Development
+ Obviously, I'd like this portfolio to grow as I achieve more in coding, to reflect my ongoing progress.
+I'd also like to make it more engaging, to include more referenc to life outiside of Bootcamp, as well, as, increasingly, I think employers are interested in what employees bring to the workplace beyond just job-related skills (crucial as they may be), such as interpersonal skills and personal interests.
 I'd really like to include more images, especially via a carousel.
 I'd like to generally create more links to other places and perhaps develop a more personal profile, whether integral to this one or linked to it somehow.
 Or perhaps that's a distinct project altogether.
+I'd also like to integrate my CV to a greater degree, as well.
+It seems anomalous to include a 'flat' PDF in something like this, especially when the goal of nearly all our work as coders is to make information engaging.